 OVERVIEW: The Ambrose Monell Foundation does not maintain a specific disease grantmaking program.
 However, it funds a wide range of projects related to disease research and treatment.

 IP TAKE: This is an accessible funder that offers medium-sized grants; however, grantseekers should expect competition from established organizations in healthcare.

-PROFILE: The Ambrose Monell Foundation was established in the mid-1950s in honor of Maude Monell Vetlesen first husband Ambrose, who died at the age of 48 “after a long illness.”
-The foundation prefers a broad approach to its grantmaking and does not name specific areas of funding interest.
+PROFILE: The Ambrose Monell Foundation was established in the mid-1950s by Maude Monell Vetlesen in honor of her first husband Ambrose, who died at the age of 48 “after a long illness.”
+The foundation takes a broad approach to its grantmaking and does not name specific areas of funding interest.
 However, tax filings demonstrate that this funder supports a wide range of projects associated with disease research and treatment.

-The foundation accepts unsolicited letters of inquiry, which must be submitted electronically.
-Ambrose Monell does not review hard copy applications.
+The Ambrose Monell Foundation accepts unsolicited letters of inquiry, which must be submitted electronically.
+The foundation will no longer review hard copy applications.

 Search for staff contact info and bios in PeopleFinder (paid subscribers only).